Church & Street Foto Club

 Each of the lists below are saved to a custom profile on my Leica camera.
 Globally, I’m shooting in a DNG+JPG format, where a RAW file is saved to my primary card and a JPG version with a look baked in is saved to my secondary card (or internal storage when it comes to the Leica M11).

 For bright days where the sun is beaming and the colours are popping, I’ll use this profile to lean into the vibrancy.
-Lately, I’ve been enjoying the Brass Leica Look as my starting point.
-This profile with my Summicron-M 28mm is just chef’s kiss.
+Now, I’ve been enjoying the Teal Leica Look as my starting point.

 • Aperture: F8.0 mostly